-How does the Match process work?
+How does residency match work?

 Your final step is creating a rank order list of residency programs.
 “Generally speaking, you rank every place you went,” Dr. Madden explains.
 “And then the program directors do the same thing.”

 “They tell me it takes three minutes to determine everyone’s future in all the specialties.”

 The actual matching is handled by a computer algorithm, which pairs applicants and programs by aligning their rank order lists.
-“They tell me it takes three minutes to determine everyone’s future in all the specialties,” Dr. Madden says.
+“They tell me it takes three to five minutes to determine everyone’s future in all the specialties,” Dr. Madden says.

 Do take your time when applying